 Season

-A Season is a container for Episodes.
-Seasons are created by the Producer or Distributor.
-Season Relational Metadata
+A Season is a container for the initial release of a group of Episodes.
+Seasons are created by a Distributor.

+Season Metadata in the Content Lifecycle

+A Season is mainly a wrapper used to delineate a group of Episodes by production year or order.Season Relational Metadata

 As represented in Figure 1, a Season has the following relationships with other concepts: